nguyencuc1120/u3_lesson_useContext/README.md

 };
 ```

-We've got our information now passing 2 levels up the tree.
-Lets work on Components C and D and now move both Vertically, and Horizontally, something we could Not do just using props and state!
+Woah!
+Our siblings are now changing each others' states, but there aren't any props involved with either!
+Can we take it a step further and move both Vertically, and Horizontally in Components C and D, something we could Not do just using props and state?

-And lets use our buttons to update 2 peices of data, using our Spread Operators to keep everything else in state!
+And, lets use our buttons to update 2 peices of data, using our Spread Operators to keep everything else in state!
 Once we have this done, make sure ComponentA is set up to nest this and render it

 ```jsx